 - Other 3PL systems to outside services: Are you implementing Amazon’s Fulfillment By Merchant (FBM), EDI, new credit processors or “big box” or sales portal interfaces that need programming, data mapping, and testing?
 Do these interfaces require test and compliance certifications that must be completed before implementations?
 Add realistic timeframes to the schedule for these complex systems.

-Setting up 3PL processes
+Setting up 3PL processes and requirements

 As part of the implementation, the 3PL will do a thorough analysis of your fulfillment processes.
 Here are 5 essentials: